-Yara's Ethiopian potash mining venture, now known as the Yara Dallol BV, holds exploration licenses for two concessions.
-North Muslev (18.7 km2) and Crescent (35.3 km2). located around 605 km northeast of the capital Addis Ababa and 388 km northwest of the port of Djibouti.
-Yara is also in the process of re-applying for an exploration license for the 10.1 km2 Musley Block concession in this region.
-The Yara Dallol project took a major step forward this February with the release of a DFS put together by Canada's NovoPro Projects Inc. This provides production and investment costs for a sulphate of potash (SOP) solution mine and solar evaporation operation and demonstrates that Yara's concessions have sufficient reserves (kainite, carnallite and sylvite) for 23 years production at 600,000 t/a.
+Yara's Ethionian notash mining venture, now known as the Yara Dallol BV, holds exploration licenses for two concessions, North Musley (18.7 km2) and Crescent (35.3 km), located around 605 km northeast of the capital Addis Ababa and 388 km northwest of the port of Djibouti.
+Yara is also in the process of re-applying for an exploration license for the 10.1 km Musley Block concession in this region.

+The Yara Dallol project took a major step forward this February with the release of a DFS put together by Canada's NovoPro Projects Inc. This provides production and investment costs for a sulphate of potash (SOP) solution mine and solar evaporation operation, and demonstrates that Yara's concessions have sufficient reserves (kainite, carnallite and sylvite) for 23 years production at 600,000 t/a.

-The plan. as set out in the DFS, involves solution mining the western part of the North Musley area with 40 caverns a year to ultimately recover over 14 million tonnes of SOP.
-The SOP produced will be trucked 790 km to a purpose built storage and handling terminal on the coast at Tadioura, a new port that is currently being constructed by the Djibouti Port Authority.
+The plan, as set out in the DFS, involves solution mining the western part of the North Musley area with 40 caverns a year to ultimately recover over 14 million tonnes of SOP.
+The SOP produced will be trucked 790 km to a purpose built storage and handling terminal on the coast at Tadjoura, a new port that is currently being constructed by the Djibouti Port Authority.
 Overall, the project will require \$740 million capex and produce SOP for an opex of \$170/t f.o.b.
 Djibouti, according to the DFS.

-The Ethiopian govter Wheeler to complete front end engineering and design (FEED) work, and also weight behind the project by agreeing to announced it was reviewing potential engibuild a new 130 km power line and road to support mining operations.
-Yara wants neering, procurement and construction (EPC) contractors.
-The granting of a water to begin production in the third quarter permit by the Ethiopian government in 2014, allowing the extraction of 30 million m3 of water annually, was another positive sign that the project is taking shape.
-Fast lane competitor Circum Minerals has made impressive to complete.
+African entrants to the potash market could eventually produce over eight million tonnes of potash annually, more than 10% of current weight behind the project by agreeing to build a new 130 km power line and road to support mining operations.
+Yara wants to begin production in the third quarter of 2018 and is currently seeking project investment partners to help realise this.